 Neither I intend to condemn Jairus.
 The point is, although Jesus definitely appreciates humility and faith, he doesn’t let down those who seek his help whether they have faith or not.
-Jesus is so good, arrogance and unbelief cannot come between us and him.
+Jesus is so good, that arrogance and unbelief cannot come between us and him.

 2. We must take a leap of Faith Eventually

 Read Mark 5:35